feilipu/Arduino_FreeRTOS_Library/readme.md

 The Arduino `delay()` function has been redefined to automatically use the FreeRTOS `vTaskDelay()` function when the delay required is one Tick or longer, by setting `configUSE_PORT_DELAY` to `1`, so that simple Arduino example sketches and tutorials work as expected.
 If you would like to measure a short millisecond delay of less than one Tick, then preferably use [`millis()`](https://www.arduino.cc/reference/en/language/functions/time/millis/) (or with greater granularity use [`micros()`](https://www.arduino.cc/reference/en/language/functions/time/micros/)) to achieve this outcome (for example see [BlinkWithoutDelay](https://docs.arduino.cc/built-in-examples/digital/BlinkWithoutDelay)).
 However, when the delay requested is less than one Tick then the original Arduino `delay()` function will be automatically selected.

 The 8-bit AVR Timer0 has been added as an option for the experienced user.
-Please examine the source code to figure out how to use it.
+Please examine the Timer0 source code to figure out how to use it.
 Reconfiguring Timer0 for FreeRTOS will break Arduino `millis()` and `micros()` though, as these functions rely on Timer0.
+Example support for the Logic Green is provided via an open PR.

 Stack for the `loop()` function has been set at 192 Bytes.
 This can be configured by adjusting the `configMINIMAL_STACK_SIZE` parameter.
 If you have stack overflow issues, just increase it.
 Users should prefer to allocate larger structures, arrays, or buffers using `pvPortMalloc()`, rather than defining them locally on the stack.
 Ideally you should not use `loop()` for your sketches, and then the stack size can be reduced down to 85 Bytes, saving some valuable memory.